 New to LibreWeb or the distributed web?
 Learn about the concepts.

-LibreWeb - specifically LibreWeb Browser - is a fully decentralized, open-source, web browser.
+LibreWeb - specifically the LibreWeb Browser - is a fully decentralized, free and open-source web browser.

 Powered by IPFS, it allows you to browse, create and host content on the new, decentralized Internet.